 The British Virgin Islands ("BVI") continues to be a jurisdiction of choice for corporate vehicles entering into secured finance transactions.
 The British Virgin Islands' creditor-friendly and innovative legislation has proven adaptable to the needs of its international clients while remaining fully compliant with international regulations and policies.
-In particular, the BVI's modern and flexible legislation has enabled business, transactions and entities to be managed effectively during COVID-19 and beyond, from digital incorporation and know-your-client ("KYC") regimes to virtual meetings and electronic closings.
+In particular, the BVI's modern and flexible legislation has enabled business, transactions and entities to be managed effectively during times of increasing global mobility, disruption and change, from digital incorporation and know-your-client ("KYC") regimes to virtual meetings and electronic closings.
 The recent introduction of rules on economic substance for companies and limited partnerships does not impact third-party lenders and counterparties.
+Transparency continues to be a focus, and the BVI has continued to develop internationally compliant and leading practices and regulations for both regulated and non-regulated entities.